 The grilled fruit’s natural sugars will caramelize and give them a pleasant, distinct taste that will make you view them in a whole new way.

-4. The best wines for enjoying in the summer
+4. The best summer wines

 Chilled white wines tend to be the beverage of choice for a lot of us when we’re spending time outdoors in the warm weather.
 Their crisp and refreshing lighter taste is ideal for a summer grilling and dining setting.